Mat-Longinow/100-days-of-code/README.md

 It can be easy to either get stuck, apathetic or just busy, when it comes to self development, so I have joined a challenge that many of my fellow coding enthuists do to push themselves to learn: [The #100DaysOfCode Challenge](http://100daysofcode.com/).
 This is something created by someone in a very similar place as me, and I am jumping in for the same reason: to push myself to learn and grow.

 I will do a mixture of building projects through Stack Social's online courses on Full Stack Web Development, as well as building my own projects as I test out new technologies.
+You can track with what I do each day (if you are interested) through my [log](log.md).

 So, here is to coding!
 100 days, here I come...